cjohansen/cjohansen-no/resources/md/clojure-in-production-tools-deps.md

 installing dependencies on the run and more.
 None of those features are desirable for reproducible application server deployments.

-[OneJar](http://one-jar.sourceforge.net) loads all the bytecode into memory up front _"making for improved runtime performance"_.
+[One-JAR](http://one-jar.sourceforge.net) loads all the bytecode into memory up front _"making for improved runtime performance"_.
 The problem is, loading bytecode is very unlikely a bottleneck, and not in any real need of optimizing.
 Besides, an application likely ships with dependencies from which it only uses a few functions.
 Prematurely loading all that bytecode into memory is pretty much guaranteed to waste resources.
-This is especially true because OneJar loads it into heap space.
+This is especially true because One-JAR loads it into heap space.

 I'm not saying that these tools don't have their use cases, I'm just saying that they didn't fit our requirements.
-They gave us too slow startup times, and the OneJar solution landed us at a baseline heap size of a whopping 250 megabytes.
+They gave us too slow startup times, and the One-JAR solution landed us at a baseline heap size of a whopping 250 megabytes.
 The solution presented above puts us at just around 30MB after startup, and between 64MB and 96MB after running for a few days - and that's without any of the bytecode from before, which no is longer loaded into heap space.